Tutorial

 inflation_level_per_source=[2, 2])

 Once the scenario is set up, the next step is generating the associated characterization of distributions admitting a realization in the inflation.
-Currently Inflation supports the characterization of classical and quantum probability distributions via InflationSDP, which generates the characterizations as semidefinite programs.
-It is an object that takes as input an instance of InflationProblem:
+In order to consider compatibility with quantum models, one needs to use the object InflationSDP, which generates the corresponding characterizations as semidefinite programs.

 [3]: